 "The children were also told to pray and sacrifice themselves for sinners, in order to save them from hell."
 (Fatima.org)

-On the contrary, the death, burial, and resurrection of Christ was already full atonement for all the sins of mankind (Hebrews 10:10-18).
+On the contrary, the death, burial, and resurrection of Christ was already full atonement for all our sins (Hebrews 10:10-18).
 He is our High Priest who continually makes intercession for us (Hebrews 7:24-28).
 He is able to completely save all of those who come to Him by faith.
 We can approach God with confidence because of what His Son accomplished on our behalf (Hebrews 4:14-16).
-We cannot establish our own righteousness, for it is imperfect and therefore cannot save us (Romans 9:30-10:4).
+We cannot establish our own righteousness (Romans 9:30-10:4).
 We cannot simply merit God's grace and good favor.
 The notion that we must atone for sin should be offensive to us in the highest degree.
 It certainly is to Christ.
-Thus, the messages proclaimed by the visions of Fatima are totally unbiblical.
+Thus, the messages proclaimed by the visions of Fatima are totally heretical.

 "She showed Her Heart, surrounded by piercing thorns (which represented the sins against Her Immaculate Heart), to the children, who understood that their sacrifices could help to console Her."
 (Fatima.org)

 The biblical problem of sin is defined as the threat of mankind suffering eternal condemnation as a consequence for breaking the commandments of God.
 This stuff regarding sins being committed against the "immaculate heart" of Mary is simply made up.
 It is entirely fictional.
-It obviously elevates Mary to the level of deity, conflating her will with the will of God.
-It needs to be understood that the Lord was not by any means obligated to save us.
+Mary has clearly been elevated to the level of deity, conflating her will with the will of God.
+It needs to be understood that God was not by any means obligated to save us.
 He could have refused, if He so wanted to.
 He did not have to choose Mary.
 God could have found another faithful Jewish woman, if He so desired.

 "His mother said to the servants, “Whatever He says to you, do it.”
 (John 2:5)